noboxio/tj-python/README.md

     * `sudo apt-get install portaudio19-dev`
     * `sudo apt-get install python-all-dev`
     * `sudo apt-get install python3-dev`
-    * `sudo apt-get install python3-pyaudio python-pyaudio`
+    * `sudo apt-get install python3-pyaudio python-pyaudio`  !!!THIS DOES NOT WORK ON THE RPi!!!
+    * TODO: Need to add the special code from the non standard dist that makes PyAudio work.
+This may not be correct if the new library doesn't require it!
  9. Install system dependencies for the watson-developer-cloud
     * `sudo apt-get install libssl-dev libffi-dev build-essential scons swig`
     * `sudo easy_install3 --upgrade watson-developer-cloud`